The Virtual Reality Koinos Method: Analysis of Symmetrical Dyadic Collaboration in Virtual Reality from the perspective of communication models: Koinos method: applying communication models in VR-mediated systems

-To better understand the social interactions dynamics occurring in VR, we suggest to apply the Newcomb’s ABX model.
-X will correspond to the message transmitted, that can be related to a task, inside a VE, through the VR hardware.
-The relationship between A and B will be therefore mediated; the communication between the interactors will take place through their respective avatars.
+To better understand the social interaction dynamics occurring in VR, we suggest applying Newcomb’s ABX model.
+X will correspond to the message transmitted, which can be related to a task within a VE, through the VR hardware.
+The relationship between A and B will therefore be mediated; the communication between the interactors will take place through their respective avatars.
 However, regarding the cooperative model of human communication, a link still exists between A and B: the common ground.
-Both communication models are combining in a single model depicted in Figure \ref{fig:comVR}, that describe the social interaction dynamics in VR.
+Both communication models are combined in a single model depicted in Figure \ref{fig:comVR}, which describes the social interaction dynamics in VR, with a focus on the embodied avatar.

-This model, allows to understand that, even if the communication is mediated by avatars, a link is still present between users A and B, through the common ground.
-Based on past literature, we can propose that this common ground could be of different “strengths” that can influence the communication smoothness and the social interaction.
+This model enables us to understand that, even if communication is mediated by avatars, a link still exists between users A and B through the common ground.
+Based on past literature, we can propose that this common ground may have different “strengths” that can influence the communication smoothness and the social interaction.

-Resulting from Tomasello’s theory \citep{tom2008} , we propose a grid that allows to estimate the common ground “strength” (Table \ref{Fig1}).
+Resulting from Tomasello’s theory \citep{tom2008}, we propose a grid that allows for estimating the common ground “strength” (Table \ref{Fig1}).

-Tomasello \citep{tom2008} explains that the common ground will be stronger when individual share experience from the past, when the situation is based on a top-down process, and when they shared implicit common knowledge.
+Tomasello \citep{tom2008} explains that the common ground will be stronger when individuals share experience from the past, when the situation is based on a top-down process, and when they share implicit common knowledge.
 The values of “1” or “2” were chosen according to these results.
-For instance, a value of “2” is related to a shared experience from the past, and a value of “1” is accorded to the immediate perceptual environment.
-This allows to evaluate the strength of the common ground of a given situation and individuals, and could change with time.
-The “0” value is set in the cases where the chosen common ground item does not actually exist.
+For instance, a value of “2” is associated with a shared experience from the past, and a value of “1” is assigned to the immediate perceptual environment.
+The grid allows for the evaluation of the strength of the common ground in a given situation and individuals, which can change over time.
+The “0” value is set in the cases where the chosen common ground item does not exist.